What We Do

 PhD Candidate, The Florey Institute of Neuroscience and Mental Health

-Elyas is a graduate researcher in neuroscience and serves as an event coordinator for the Victorian Chapter of QueersInScience.
+Elyas is a graduate researcher in neuroscience and a committee member for the Victorian Chapter of QueersInScience.

 Kim Kwan